jadilorenzo/obsidian/Story/Story.md

 Central to the Novar festival was its famed tournament, drawing hundreds of skilled competitors from far and wide.
 Yet, amidst the excitement of the event, Novar found itself inundated with a less savory crowd — opportunistic miscreants seeking easy prey among the festival-goers.
 Though the Novar security force prided itself on its swift response time, the city's labyrinthine streets often allowed criminals to vanish into the shadows before justice could be served.

+**

+Life was dangerous.
+Despite the presence of police drones patrolling both countryside and urban areas, the likelihood of meeting a violent end was substantial.
+Surviving to forty years old required not just skill, but a significant stroke of luck.

+**